-We’ve already talked about where a fear of spiders and snakes could come from.
-Here we look at some common scary subjects and find out why they’re so frightening…
+We’ve already talked about common fears, like fears of spiders and snakes.
+Here we look at some other scary subjects and find out why they’re so frightening…

 Fear of everything

-Ok, so that’s a little unfair.
-But when we’re newborn babies, everything can be scary.
+For newborn babies, everything unfamiliar can be scary.
 You’ve just spent the best part of a year in your own private apartment with nourishment on tap.
 Then suddenly you’re born and it’s bright, it’s loud, it’s hot, it’s cold.
 You also have lots of weird things to see, hear, smell and touch.
 Talk about intense.
 No wonder babies cry so much.

 Fear of strangers